exercism/website-copy/tracks/perl5/two-fer/mentoring.md

 prove -v .
 ```

-For a bit more information.
+For a bit more information:

 Do they understand what the tests tell them?
 Importantly, do they understand how the information is getting fed to them via `__DATA__`?
 They're going to need to understand that, and JSON itself to some degree, before they can totally understand what's happening.